 4. Pack a carry-on bag to use during the first few hours of your cruise.

 While you enjoy those welcome drinks and cocktails, you will also be secure in the knowledge that you have a change of clothes.
 Also, pack an extra layer of clothing and some toiletries.
-That way you can freshen up while you are waiting for your luggage to arrive in your cabin.
-As a result, you will at least appear as seasoned pros.
+That way, you can freshen up while you are waiting for your luggage to arrive in your cabin.
+As a result, you will at least appear as a seasoned pro.

 5. Don’t feel pressured to do everything on your first cruise.

 When cruising, it is important to understand that there will be a huge selection of activities and entertainment daily.